-The Transport Minister in the United Kingdom at time of writing (2007) is Ruth Kelly
+The Transport Minister in the United Kingdom at time of writing (2019) is the Rt Hon Chris Grayling MP.

 Ruth Kelly has been moved from the role of education secretary to head a new local government department, with many of the responsibilities formerly held by Deputy Prime Minister John Prescott.